dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 - you cannot issue new cert from trusted public CA certs since you need a new layer
 - extra security to provide validation for the CA cert
 - cheaper then issuing new CA cert for every need.
-New CA cet is expensive because it requires special validations of the issuer company and the processes [how this CA cert private keys are stored](https://security.stackexchange.com/questions/24896/how-do-certification-authorities-store-their-private-root-keys)
+New CA cert is expensive because it requires special validations of the issuer company and the processes [how this CA cert private keys are stored](https://security.stackexchange.com/questions/24896/how-do-certification-authorities-store-their-private-root-keys)

 #### End Entity Cert / Leaf Cert